 NHS Choices provides a range of information and resources to help you reduce your drinking, including an alcohol service finder.

-Alcohol Concern is the national agency on alcohol misuse campaigning for effective alcohol policy and improves services for people whose lives are affected by alcohol by alcohol-related problems.
+Alcohol Change is the national agency on alcohol misuse campaigning for effective alcohol policy and improves services for people whose lives are affected by alcohol by alcohol-related problems.

 British Liver Trust is the UK's leading charity promoting education and research around liver health.
 Their website contains lots of useful information